HUD Awards $30 Million to Fund Ross Service Coordinators to Support Needs of Public and Indian Housing Residents

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Washington to supplement state, tribal and local recovery efforts in the areas affected by the Bolt Creek Fire on September 10, 2022 and continuing.
-The following counties have been approved for assistance:
+FEMA has issued an Emergency Declaration for the state of New York to supplement state, tribal, and local recovery efforts in areas affected by a severe winter storm and snowstorm beginning November 18, 2022 and continuing.
+The following areas has been approved for assistance:

 Public Assistance: